Pubudu-98/Sentiment-Analysis/README.md

-# Simple Sentiment Analysis Prediction Pipeline
+# Sentiment Analysis Prediction Pipeline

 This project implements a streamlined prediction pipeline for classifying the sentiment (Positive or Negative) of a given text input using a pre-trained Machine Learning model.
 The core of the pipeline is built around essential Natural Language Processing (NLP) techniques: Preprocessing, Vectorization, and Classification.